atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 param to_append: ^.*$

-with File f when name contains ".txt" do append to_append
+with File f when name = "myfile.txt" do append to_append
 ```